aijaz/blog/content/posts/2019/11/2019-11-28-time-interval-gaps-sql.markdown

 db=>
 ```

 I hope you've found this explanation helpful.
-If you have any questions about it, please feel free to ask me on Twitter, where you can find me as [@__aijaz__][twitter].
+If you have any questions about it, please feel free to ask me on [Twitter][twitter], where you can find me as @\_aijaz\_.

 ## References